 BIODIVERSITY PROJECT INSTALLATIONS

-Wild Life Pond and Bat Folly Installations (pond complete, folly still under construction)
+Wild Life Pond and Bat Folly Installations (pond complete)

 Holly Hedge Pond site with temporary protective picket fence

 Holly Hedge Pond is now thriving with wildlife, tadpoles and butterflies and this year we were delighted to see 2 little ducks using the area to nest in, their very own pond, they must have wondered how they got so lucky!

 Images of pond site planting – Marginals, Pollinators & water plants…..

 Other Completed Elements of the Project include the following …..

 100% Native Wild Flower Seed will be scattered in 2020

 STAGE 2 & 3 – Resource Centre Disabled Access & Parking – Perimeter Path